fau-klue/clmaths/topics/04-probability.md

 $$ h\ \_\  t $$

 There are several possible solutions (outcomes) of our, all of them might be correct (hat, hut, hit).
 We can describe all possible outcomes of an event as a set.
-This set is refered to as the sampple or probability space.
+This set is refered to as the sample or probability space.
 In this case, it contains all letters in the english alphabet:

 $$ S = \{a,b, \dots,z\} $$